-When the reissue case is ready for allowance, and no change has been made in the drawing, the Clerk of the Division forwards the file with the mounted copy and the patented file and drawing to the Application Branch for formal transfer of the original drawing to the reissue case.
-See 608.02 (k).
+When the reissue case is ready for allowance, the Clerk of the Division forwards the file with the mounted copy and the patented file and drawing to the Application Branch for formal transfer of the original drawing to the reissue case.
+No formal request from applicant for such transfer is necessary.
+See 608.02(k).